fahimkhan-git/homesfy-chatbot/README.md

 ### Widget

-1. Run `npm run build:widget`.
-The production bundle drops into `apps/widget/dist/`.
+1. The repo includes `vercel.json` so Vercel automatically runs `npm run build:widget` and serves `apps/widget/dist` for production deployments.
+Simply push to the production branch and the latest `widget.js` will be published at your Vercel domain.
-2. Publish `widget.js` (and the sourcemap if desired) to a CDN or Vercel static project.
+2. To build locally or for other CDNs, run `npm run build:widget`; the production bundle drops into `apps/widget/dist/`.
 3. Embed the snippet:
    ```html
    <script